- Baltic Carrier/Tern

 Measures taken and external assistance

 In the course of the first few days following the collision, adverse weather conditions hampered response operations at sea.
-Twelve Danish, Swedish and German vessels were involved, either to spot slicks or recover the oil.
+Fifteen Danish, Swedish and German vessels were involved, either to spot slicks or recover the oil.
 On Sunday 1st April, 940 tonnes of fuel oil were recovered at sea.
 Airborne and satellite-based surveillance was maintained from the outset.
 Unlike in the case of the Erika, the weather conditions enabled the slicks to be detected by satellite and the images were made available by the European Space Agency.

 Shoreline response and environmental impact